varunasthana92/beginner_tutorials/README.md

 The argument publish_frequency is used to set the parameter value of /talker/freq.
 As before user may use any other positive value.

 #### Data recording by rosbag
 The launch file also has a tag to initiate data recording of all the topics in a bag file "BagData".
-By default this functionality is kept"ON", which will save a new .bag file (or replace any existing file with same name) on each time the launch file is executed  in /results directory once the launch command is terminated.
+By default this functionality is kept"ON", which will save a new .bag file (or replace any existing file with same name) in /results directory, eaach tiime the launch file is executed.
 User has the option to disable the recording of data by passing an argument set to 0 as below while running the launch file.

 ```
 $ roslaunch beginner_tutorials beginner.launch record_data:=0
 ```
-Note: If user want, he may pass both arguments in a single line command.
+Note: If user wants, he may pass both arguments in a single line command.
 ```
 $ roslaunch beginner_tutorials beginner.launch record_data:=0 publish_frequency:=4
 ```